 Tell anyone you know who may be considering graduate education in early childhood to check out our upcoming information events here.

 Please join Bank Street College, Teachers College, Columbia University, and Erikson Institute on Friday, January 21, from 4 p.m.- 5:30 p.m.
 CST for a 90-minute special event featuring educators and parents who contributed articles to Bank Street Occasional Paper Series #46, “The Pandemic as a Portal: On Transformative Ruptures and Possible Futures for Education” edited by our very own Mariana Souto-Manning!
 The issue launched in October to examine how inequities in schooling and education have been exacerbated by the COVID-19 pandemic and how we can reimagine the potential of our education system in a way that centers equity and enacts justice.
 This event will be held via Zoom and will include audience participation and discussion.
-To register for the event, please click here.
 To read the full issue of Occasional Paper Series #46, please click here.

 Last month Erikson announced the development of “1,800 Days”, a podcast that will explore the field of early childhood education the early-years, present, and what the future looks like.
 If you missed the sizzle reel during the successful virtual fundraiser, watch it here.